FIVE SHORT STORIES & A RANT on Israel/Palestine: CAN YOU FILL IN THE BLANKS?

 I have an older cousin who I love dearly; she lives in Tel Aviv where her mother moved her at the age of 14 from L.A.
 She admits that Netanyahu is a monster but, as she has said on more than one occasion, “He is our monster”.
 And especially in the midst of a war, she will not criticize him.
 Her politics are fixed around the blessed memory of her son, who while only a teenager got shot and killed by a sniper in the West Bank town of Hebron.
 A part of her died with him; and all her grandchildren and great-grandchildren can never replace Yakov.

 I have been to Israel twice, the first time on my own as a tousle-haired thirty-year-old gay activist from San Francisco who protested the new Jewish “settlements” in the West Bank.
 And the second time with my partner Ken, reticently part of an LGBTQ synagogue tour for a big Jerusalem Pride celebration.
 The parade got cancelled.
-In fact, the year before three people in the march had been stabbed with a kitchen knife by an ultra-Orthodox maniac. *
+In fact, the year before three people in the march had been stabbed with a kitchen knife by an ultra-Orthodox maniac.1

 I have five personal memories to share from those visits, plus a well-deserved little rant, all followed by a short piece I wrote after the first trip about Palestinian and Israeli cooperation.
 These can be read in parts or in toto.
 Together it forms an essay to help explain enmity between different branches of my Semitic people.
 It might be of use to someone willing to go beyond simple-minded solutions, or slogans such as “from the River to the Sea”.
 Which btw has been used by both sides in this battle over a small sliver of land.
 Conflict between the two cousin groups dates from the last gasps of British imperialism with 1948’s Independence Day (for Israel) or the tragedy of expulsion (Nakba for Palestine).
 It has since been made far more deadly thanks to the totally lopsided effect of perpetual U.S. funding for arms, under presidents of both US parties.
 But on to my own little stories.

-Memory #1
+Story #1

-Memory #2
+Story #2

-Such as one day walking in a residential area, I came upon a tall, pegged- jean-wearing and safety pin adorned young punk plus a few of his friends.
+Such as one day walking in a residential area, where I came upon a tall, pale, pegged- jean-wearing and safety pin adorned punk plus a few of his friends.
 I couldn’t help but smile at this striking, black-eyed apparition of hipness; he was super friendly too, welcoming me as a fellow longhair— from San Francisco!
 Although I was a decade older, we had in common a shared Rocky Horror Picture Show fandom.
 After hanging out with them I was invited home for dinner.
 This was a big family holiday affair at the end of Passover (and the end of matzo-only restrictions) called Mimouna, which is celebrated by all the Jews of North Africa.
 His turned out to be a large Algerian family; American me and his uncle on leave from the Israeli Air Force were among the guests.
-The delicious lamb-and-veg couscous platter we served ourselves from seemed to be half the size of the dining room table itself!
+The delicious lamb-and-veg couscous platter we served ourselves from seemed to take up half of the dining room table itself!

 Memory #3